Operational clarity for daily work

 Why Housekeeping Is So Important

-Housekeeping is typically the largest and most resource-intensive department in a hotel.
-In many cases, it employs more than 50% of the total hotel staff.
+Housekeeping is usually the largest and most resource-intensive department in the building.
+At many properties it accounts for more than 50% of all hotel staff.

-Managing the logistics of cleaning dozens or hundreds of rooms every day is no easy task and requires precise coordination.
+Coordinating the cleaning of dozens or hundreds of rooms a day is a real logistics challenge, and it takes precise planning to get right.

 • 24/7 cleanliness and tidiness of all guest rooms